Skip to Content

 7 min read

-What’s behind this shift?
+What’s behind this trend?

-What Are the Requirements for Article 8 Funds?
+What Are the Article 8 Fund Requirements?

 Article 8 funds promote environmental or social characteristics.
 Holdings should generally help attain the environmental or social characteristics promoted.